 It is important to add physical activity to your daily routine.
 Research has shown that exercise produces endorphins that give our mood a boost.
 Even a 20-minute walk can make a difference.

 People who are depressed usually feel like they can't and don't want to achieve anything.
 Obviously, that kind of attitude only makes things worse.
-So you need to push yourself a little bit every day by setting small goals.
+So you need to push yourself a little bit every day by setting life goals.
 Just make sure that these goals are clear and achievable.

 This will come easier once you've created a daily routine for yourself.
 For now, just try to go to bed and wake up at the same time every day (even on weekends).